 This is my review of this controversial camera from a wedding/social documentary photographers perspective.
 My main reason for purchasing this body was that I wanted something compact, robust, intimate, powerful, discreet and efficient.
-Being a predominantly documentary & portraiture photographer and already owning a Nikon D3s.
+Being a wedding, event & portraiture photographer and already owning a Nikon D3s.
 I needed something as powerful as my D3s but not as intimidating, clunky, noisy and invasive.
-The Df is small, tough, quiet and the lightest full-frame camera that Nikon offers at just 765 grams (1.6 pounds).
+The Df is small, tough, quiet and the lightest full-frame camera that Nikon offers at just 765 grams.

 I've been using this body for around 8 months(at the time this article was written) and am very happy with the purchase.
 For the price I could have gotten another Nikon body which is better performance-wise.
 But the aesthetics, intimacy & stellar low-light capabilities of the camera is what persuaded me to towards the Df as opposed to the D750, D800, D810 etc.